absolunet/nwayo/docs-sources/assets/raw.md

 ## Usage
 In scripts, the path to these files can be access via `app.path.raw`.

-In styles, the path to these files can be access via `$konstan-path-raw`.
+In styles, the path to these files can be access via `konstan-get('path-raw')`.

 ## Bundles